Ag - Isilon to Qumulo migration (Windows & Mac)

 Windows

 • If you are on a managed Windows device that auto-maps network drives, you should not experience any interruptions.
 If you have manually mapped any network drive, these will need to be disconnected and re-mapped with the new network path.
-This will also include any Quick Access items you have pinned to File Explorer
+Quick Access pins to Isilon network paths should update on managed devices.

 • If you have a program save to a network drive, you will need to point the save location to the new path